600 000 ans avant J.-C. à 35 000 avant J.-C.

 A strategic region

-The geographical position of the Hauts-de-France remains an incomparable asset to facilitate the emergence of new economic networks and new flows.
+The geographical position of the Hauts-de-France region remains an incomparable asset for facilitating the emergence of new economic networks and flows.
 The opening of the Channel Tunnel in May 1994 opened up an extraordinary range of possibilities, as did the operation of the TGV Nord-Europe, Eurostar and Thalys.
-Lille and Haute-Picardie are getting closer to Paris, Brussels and London
+Lille and the Haute-Picardie region are now closer to Paris, Brussels and London.

-The opening of the borders has given back its old vocation of European crossroads to this central space of Europe.
-The former Nord-Pas-de-Calais is gradually becoming involved in large-scale European projects, in particular cross-border projects such as the Seine-Northern Europe Canal (scheduled to open in mid-2027/early 2028).
-The European Capital of Culture label in 2004 also gives a new lease of life to the capital of Flanders.
+The opening up of borders has restored this central European region to its former role as a European crossroads.
+The former Nord-Pas-de-Calais is gradually becoming involved in large-scale European projects, notably cross-border projects such as the Seine-Nord Europe Canal (scheduled to open in mid-2027/early 2028).
+The European Capital of Culture label in 2004 has also breathed new life into the capital of Flanders.

 Aujourd’hui

-If the region is reclaiming its past (ducasses, Braderie de Lille or Carnaval de Dunkerque), it also plays a driving role in new creations.
-With Euratechnologies in Lille, the Plaine Image in Tourcoing and the Serre Numérique in Valenciennes, the region has brilliantly taken on the challenge of new technologies and has established itself as a pillar of French Tech.
-The challenge of cultural industries has been met and several areas of activity are emerging: fashion, urban cultures, video and image, not forgetting the ambitious Louvre-Lens museum, which opened in 2012, and the promotion of its identity and its mining heritage
+If the region is reclaiming its past (ducasses, Braderie de Lille or Carnaval de Dunkerque), it is also playing a driving role in new creations.
+With Euratechnologies in Lille, Plaine Image in Tourcoing and Serre Numérique in Valenciennes, the region has brilliantly embraced new technologies and established itself as a pillar of French Tech.
+The challenge of cultural industries has been met, with several areas of activity taking shape: fashion, urban cultures, video and image, not forgetting the ambitious Louvre-Lens museum and the promotion of its identity and mining heritage.

-The region is attracting new audiences and tourists are now making light of the clichés that have long been associated with the North.
-The former Picardy region is also riding this tertiary wave and taking advantage of these new economic opportunities.
-The emergence of Beauvais airport and its sixty or so destinations is a good illustration.
-Industry is suffering more, like the media coverage of the closure of the Continental factory in 2009 in the Oise region.
-To resist the crisis, the Picards are banking on their proximity to Ile-de-France, but also on innovation, technology and plant-based chemistry.
+The region is attracting new audiences, and tourists are no longer ashamed of the clichés long held about the Nord.
+The former Picardy region is also riding the tertiary wave, benefiting from these new economic windfalls.
+The emergence of Beauvais airport and its sixty or so destinations is a good illustration of this.
+Industry is suffering more, as illustrated by the high-profile closure of the Continental plant in Oise in 2009.
+To resist the crisis, the Picards are banking on their proximity to the Paris region, but also on innovation, technology and plant-based chemistry.